 Finally, plan to congratulate and watch the video competition winner(s) who took to the challenge of developing their own promotion for the event; Go-Pros and harnesses will be awarded.

 Beverages & Snacks

-Light snacks and a partially hosted bar will be available (this means 1-2 free drink tickets per attendee).
-We will finalize the drink situation once we have a better feel for attendance numbers and the budget in September.
+Light snacks and a partially hosted bar will be available, your ticket doubles as a drink ticket.
 The food will be very light items to get you through to dinner, please do not plan for this to be a meal substitute.

 Service Animal Guests